-- (1) Remote areas of Alaska; and - (2) Marine offshore installations.
+- (1) Areas of Alaska not accessible by the FAHS; and - (2) Marine offshore installations.

 (h) Notwithstanding the requirements in paragraphs (a) through (f) of this section, stationary CI internal combustion engine manufacturers are not required to certify reconstructed engines; however manufacturers may elect to do so.
 The reconstructed engine must be certified to the emission standards specified in paragraphs (a) through (f) of this section that are applicable to the model year, maximum engine power and displacement of the reconstructed emergency stationary CI ICE.